-By 1930, the nation was in the depth of the great depression but the Graham brothers were optimistic that things would turn around.
+By 1930, the nation was in the depth of the great depression, but the Graham brothers were optimistic that things would turn around.
 They decided to invest heavily in the new car that would be so far ahead of other that it would sell when nothing else could.

 That car would be the 1932 Graham Blue Streak 8 Sedan.
 It was a new design from the ground up.
 The chassis was engineered to have the axle pass through instead of under the rear chassis.
 This made the car lower and wider which improved handling.
 The eight-cylinder engine with a high compression aluminum head produced 95 horsepower and made the car fast.

-The body designed by Amos Northup was more elegant and streamline than anything else on the road.
+The body designed by Amos Northup was more elegant and streamlined than anything else on the road.
 For the first time, a production car had a grille slopped back, the fenders and sides (or valances) which were immediately imitated, and it was the first production car to use pearl-essence paint using fish-scales to create a metallic-like finish.
 The frame was concealed on all sides.
 The headlights were painted and not fully chromed to harmoniously blend with the overall design.

-The car was an integrated whole not a mash-up of desperate elements, a design built for speed, handling, safety in an elegant streamlined modern package.
+The car was an integrated whole not a mash-up of disparate elements, a design built for speed, handling, safety in an elegant, streamlined modern package.
 Ahead of its time, the Graham Blue Streak proved to be a tipping point from the old way cars were built to the new, modern streamline design.
 More than eighty years later, Northup’s design of the Graham Blue Streak would again make history.